 Give someone your alias or public key so they can send you a secure message or large file directly through the browser.

 Only your private key can decrypt the message or file.
-Encrypted content is deleted after delivery, leaving no stored copy behind.
+Encrypted content is deleted after delivery, reducing long-term storage exposure.

-Traditional email is familiar, but it creates privacy risks: wrong recipients, forwarding, long-lived inbox copies, exposed addresses, weak account security, and oversized attachments sent through workarounds.
+Traditional email is familiar, but it can create privacy risks: wrong recipients, forwarding, long-lived inbox copies, exposed addresses, weak account security, and oversized attachments sent through workarounds.

-AliasCloak gives you a more private email-like interface: asynchronous messages, large encrypted files, aliases, public keys, and reduced storage exposure.
+AliasCloak gives you a more private email-like workflow: asynchronous messages, large encrypted files, aliases, public keys, and reduced storage exposure.
+HIPAA compliance also depends on proper agreements, policies, access controls, workforce practices, configuration, and how the service is used.

 No real email or phone number required.

-Messages and files are encrypted end to end, except timestamps.
+Messages and files are encrypted end to end, except limited delivery metadata such as timestamps.

 Secure transfers up to 4GB in the browser.